legendu-net/blog/misc/content/2019-01-04-java-interfaces-for-python.markdown

 ## [pyjnius](https://github.com/kivy/pyjnius)

-pyjnius looks like a great one.
+`pyjnius` looks like a great one as it is fast and simple to use.

 ### Installation